sjspielman/sam-kasten-memoirs/img/README.md

 No contents of this folder should be held to the `CC-BY-NC-SA 4.0` license that applies to the rest of this repository.
-I do NOT own copyright of these materials.
+I do NOT own copyright of these materials unless otherwise stated.
 Where known, sources are provided all contents are provided below.

 ## Images